 An often-repeated sentiment about why so many people have dogs as pets is that they give unconditional love.
-And there are statistics that lend credibility to that statement: one-third of U.S. households contain canine buddies, and, for most, this co-habitation has more positives than negatives.
+And some statistics lend credibility to that statement.
+One-third of U.S. households contain canine buddies, and, for most, this cohabitation has more positives than negatives.

-Unfortunately, the number of dog bites that occur annually that are serious enough for a trip to the hospital is in excess of 300,000.
+Unfortunately, the number of dog bites that occur annually that are serious enough for a trip to the hospital is more than 300,000.
 Some dog bites can even lead to death.
 So while dog owners are not about to find Fido another home because the possibility exists that someday their ‘best friend’ may injure someone, it is their responsibility to ensure the safety of everyone who comes near their pet.

-If you or someone close to you has been seriously injured due to a dog bite, the animal’s owner can be held responsible for your medical and/or veterinary expenses, and possibly more, if the dog has a history of vicious behavior.
+If you or someone close to you has been seriously injured due to a dog bite, the animal’s owner can be held responsible for your medical and/or veterinary expenses.
+Possibly more if the dog has a history of vicious behavior.

 Why Do Some Dogs Bite People?

-Most dogs have a natural instinct to run after anything that moves, including people, so owners should take steps to curtail that behavior.
-The first one is obvious: a dog parent should always keep their dog leashed when he is not in the confines of home or in a secure outdoor dog run.
+Most dogs naturally instinctually run after anything that moves, including people.
+So owners should take steps to curtail that behavior.
+The first one is obvious. a dog parent should always keep their dog leashed when he is not in the confines of the home or a secure outdoor dog run.
 When dog walking, the owner should have a whistle handy to get the dog’s attention if he strains at the leash.
-This could prevent the animal from going into attack mode if someone makes a quick movement that the dog perceives as a threat.
+This could prevent the animal from entering attack mode if someone quickly moves that the dog perceives as a threat.

-If You Have Been Bitten by a Dog, First Things First: Attend to Your Injury
+If A Dog has bitten you, First Things First: Attend to Your Injury

-With all of the advice out there on how owners should train their dogs, you or someone you love may still end up being the victim of a dog bite.
-If you, a companion, or your pet is bitten or mauled by a dog, the first thing you must do is to take care of the wound:
+With all the advice on how owners should train their dogs, you or someone you love may still be the victim of a dog bite.
+If you, a companion, or your pet is bitten or mauled by a dog, the first thing you must do is take care of the wound:

-- Gently wash the area(s) and use a clean towel or sterile gauze to slow any bleeding.
+- Wash the area(s) and use a clean towel or sterile gauze to slow bleeding.

 - Use an anti-bacterial salve on the affected area if available.